Coimbatore Institute of Technology

 Coimbatore Institute of Technology (CIT) is a government-aided autonomous engineering college located in Coimbatore, Tamil Nadu, India.
 It was founded in 1956 by V. Rangaswamy Naidu Educational Trust.
 It is affiliated to Anna University.

 History

-Coimbatore Institute of Technology was founded in the year 1956 by V.Rangaswamy Naidu Educational Trust (VRET).
-Sri.R.Venkataswamy Naidu, Prof.P.R.Ramakrishnan are the Founders of Coimbatore Institute of Technology.
-Sri.R.Venkataswamy Naidu was the Founder Correspondent from 1956 to 1994.
-Prof.P.R.Ramakrishnan was the Principal from 1956 to 1981 and the Correspondent from 1994 to 2008.
-Sri.R.Venkataswamy Naidu did his Textile Engineering from The University of Manchester, England.
-Prof.P.R.Ramakrishnan did his Electrical Engineering from Massachusetts Institute of Technology (MIT).
+Coimbatore Institute of Technology was founded in the year 1956 by V. Rangaswamy Naidu Educational Trust (VRET).
+Prof. R. Venkataswamy Naidu and Prof. P. R.Ramakrishnan are the Founders of Coimbatore Institute of Technology.
+Prof. R.Venkataswamy Naidu was the Founder Correspondent from 1956 to 1994.
+Prof. P. R. Ramakrishnan was the Principal from 1956 to 1981 and the Correspondent from 1994 to 2008.

-The philanthropic founders envisioned a unique professional learning order with special prominence on industrial training.
 CIT was affiliated to Madras University from 1956 to 1980.
 In 1980, the Institute became affiliated to Bharathiar University and subsequently to Anna University in 2001.
 CIT is recognized by the All India Council for Technical Education.
 The Institute was granted autonomous status in 1987 and is accredited by the National Board of Accreditation.